dbos-inc/dbos-demo-apps/python/databricks-openai-agent/README.md

 # DBOS Databricks Agent

 This example shows you how to build a durable agent using DBOS and the OpenAI Agents SDK and deploy it to Databricks, using Lakebase as a durable store.
+With durable execution, you can build reliable agents that preserve progress across transient API failures, application errors, and restarts, while also handling long-running, asynchronous, and human-in-the-loop workflows with production-grade reliability.

+The example is a calculator app that demonstrates agentic tool-calling.
+For example, prompt it with "What is (8 * 4! + 2)?"

 ## Connecting to Lakebase